Broken Hill

 Broken Hill features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 60.8% of all households, including 19.3% couples with children, 25.9% couples without children, and 14.2% single parent families.
-Non-family households make up the remaining 39.2%, consisting of 37.0% lone person households and 2.2% group households.
-The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 39.2%, with lone person households at 37.0% and group households making up 2.2% of the total.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households